 This cloud storage, backup, collaboration, and sync tool makes it easy to keep your writings safe.
-It is also an extremely convenient way to pass large files to and from Crenel Publishing for book production projects.
+It also provides a convenient way to pass large files to and from Crenel Publishing for book production projects.

 Considered by some indie writers to be a vital marketing tool, a mailing list can be challenging to manage.
-MailChimp offers an easy-to-use online list management service that will help you keep in touch with your readers.
+MailChimp offers a mailing list management service that is fairly easy to use and will help you keep in touch with your readers.
 If you have a fan page on Facebook, MailChimp offers point-and-click integration to add a sign-up form right on your Facebook Page.

-Although a text editor and a basic understanding of Markdown format is all you need for many writing tasks, sometimes you need a more full-fledged office software suite.
+Although a text editor and a basic understanding of Markdown format might suffice for many writing tasks, sometimes you need a more full-fledged office software suite.
 LibreOffice offers a high-quality, full-featured suite that you can download for free, which is a refreshing alternative to expensive commercial software.

 - Amazon KDP

-- Not to be confused with KDP Select, which is a special offer within Amazon KDP, this is the self-publishing tool you can use to directly publish your eBook on Amazon.
+- Not to be confused with KDP Select, Amazon KDP is the self-publishing tool you can use to directly publish your e-book on Amazon.
+If you publish your book through KDP, Amazon encourages you to enroll your book in their Amazon-exclusive KDP Select program, which will make your book available for reading through Kindle Unlimited.

 - Barnes & Noble NOOK Press

-- This is the (recently-revised) self-publishing tool to directly publish your eBook through Barnes & Noble for the NOOK platform.
+- This is the self-publishing tool to directly publish your e-book through Barnes & Noble for the NOOK platform.

 - Kobo Writing Life

-- Also in the "challenging to add your books" category, the Apple iBookstore can alternatively be approached via Lulu and Smashwords (see below)
+- Also in the "challenging to add your books" category, the Apple iBooks Store is often approached through third-party book aggregators such as Smashwords (see below).

 Self-Publishing - Print Editions